 The 5 Essential Facts Series.

 We've already talked about the snare and bass drum in previous articles.
-So, the remaining drums that are mounted above the bass drum or suspended by legs, are the toms.
+So, the toms are the remaining drums that are mounted above the bass drum or suspended by legs.

 Toms can be incorporated into music in many ways, but they are used the most in constructing drum fills.
-If you would like to see and hear what a drum fill is, and how the toms contribute to the musicality of fills, check out our free video on this topic.
-Drum Ambition has you covered on fills, with over 15 dedicated videos on this topic alone, in our thoughtfully constructed curriculum.
+If you want to see and hear what a drum fill is and how the toms contribute to the musicality of fills, check out our free video on this topic.
+Drum Ambition has you covered on fills in our thoughtfully constructed curriculum, with over 15 dedicated videos on this topic alone.
 Aside from their effectiveness in drum fills, toms are a lot of fun to play.
-From the singing high pitches of the smaller drums, to the enthralling low-end boom and punch of the larger floor toms; these drums are an essential part of the drummer's musical palette.
+From the singing high pitches of the smaller drums to the enthralling low-end boom and punch of the larger floor toms, these drums are an essential part of the drummer's musical palette.

 3. Toms have different tones, and the shells can be constructed from different woods.

-It makes sense that the tone of the drum changes significantly, depending on the diameter of the drum.
-8 and 10 inch toms provide the highest pitch options, 12 and 13 inch toms provide the mid-tones, while 14, 16, and 18 inch floor toms provide the lower tones.
-The depth of the drum makes a difference too, and deeper toms tend to resonate more than shallow drums.
+It makes sense that the tone of the drum changes significantly, depending on its diameter.
+Eight and 10-inch toms provide the highest pitch options, 12 and 13-inch toms provide the mid-tones, while 14, 16, and 18-inch floor toms provide the lower tones.
+The drum's depth makes a difference too, and deeper toms tend to resonate more than shallow drums.
 The latter, however, can sit lower to the bass drum and are easier to position.
-It's not something you need to worry about, since starter packs have drums with pre-determined, popular dimensions.
-Toms are mostly constructed from wood, and different types of wood have different sound characteristics, as we discuss in this article.
+It's not something you need to worry about since starter packs have drums with pre-determined, popular dimensions.
+Toms are mainly constructed from wood, and different types of wood have unique sound characteristics, as we discuss in this article.

 4. Toms can be mounted in different ways.

-Smaller and mid-size toms can be either bass drum mounted (where the toms attach to the bass drum using a mounting post and tom holder), or suspended from a cymbal stand using a clamp and tom arm.
+Smaller and mid-size toms can be either bass drum mounted (where the toms attach to the bass drum using a mounting post and tom holder) or suspended from a cymbal stand using a clamp and tom arm.
 Toms that do not have legs are generically described as rack toms, regardless of how they are mounted.
-This is mostly due to the fact that they could be mounted from big frames called "racks", which were more common in the 1980s and 1990s, and while you can still see them today, they are usually used by professional and touring drummers with many toms and cymbals.
+This is due mainly because they could be mounted on big frames called racks, which were more common in the 1980s and 1990s.
+While you can still see them today, they are usually used by professionals and touring drummers with many toms and cymbals.
 Floor toms typically have legs, and while there was once a trend of mounting larger toms from cymbal stands and racks, this is mostly the preserve of yesteryear.

 5. The drum heads make a big difference to the sound.

-The drum heads are the plastic surfaces that attach to the drums, that we hit with the stick.
-Known in the past as "drum skins", they are no longer manufactured from animal calfskin, and thus the description has evolved over time.
+The drum heads are the plastic surfaces attached to the drums that we hit with the stick.
+Known in the past as drum skins, they are no longer manufactured from animal calfskin, and thus the description has evolved.
 Drum heads are always included with drum set purchases.
 Some manufacturers already fit them for you, and some you have to fit yourself.
 You can see this process in full swing in our free video, How Do I Assemble A Drum Set?
-On many starter drum sets, these heads are very basic models, and you can significantly improve your drum sound with an upgrade.
+These heads are very basic models on many starter drum sets, and you can significantly improve your drum sound with an upgrade.
 This article will walk you through all of the options.